Perl-Apollo/oshun/README.md

 ```

 What's the name of that subroutine?
 I think it's `num`, but it might look like
-`int` to other.
+`int` to someone else.
 Who knows?
 We could do this:

 ```perl
 int sub num (str $name) {...}